gaissa/links-for-logged/README.md

 Links For Logged
 ================
-A WordPress plugin to add hyperlinks as a shorcode for **the logged in users** to a Text Widget.
+A WordPress plugin to add hyperlinks as a shortcode for **the logged in users** to a Text Widget.
 Usage:
 ------
 `[link page="<page title>" title="<title>" size="<p|h1|h2|h3|h4|h5>"]`